TravisWheelerLab/VIBES/nextflow_workflow/README.md

 **genome_files** - the bacterial genomes to search within, this should be glob pattern matching a collection of FASTA files

+**programs_path** - optional, this is the path to the `programs` directory (at the top level of the repo) to allow Nextflow to find the scripts it needs to run, the default assumes the user is running locally in the workflow directory

 Parameters can be specified as a YAML file.
 There is a sample parameters file, `fixture_params.yaml` that runs the default fixture (a very simple dataset for testing purposes).
 To use it, just pass `-params-file fixture_params.yaml`.